remimimimimi/ghaf-not/site/rootfs.md

 @result@
 ```

-The rootf derivation, defined as `config.system.build.squashfs`, creates a
+The rootfs derivation, defined as `config.system.build.squashfs`, creates a
 squashfs image.
 It contains the closures of toplevel and a registration file.

+The rootfs is also available as an [ext4](ext4.html) image.

 To explore the result, we can extract the content of the rootfs in a temporary
 directory as follow: